Dalibor Svrčina: 2023-2024: United Cup, Major, ATP debuts & first wins

+2025: Masters debut and first win, Top 100

 Svrčina won the title at the 2025 Pune Challenger defeating Brandon Holt in the final.

 Following a semifinal showing at the 2025 Napoli Tennis Cup and his fourth Challenger title at the 2025 Open Città della Disfida, Svrčina reached the top 150 at world No. 132 on 7 April 2025.

 At the 2025 National Bank Open Svrčina made his Masters debut as a lucky loser, and recorded his first main draw win over fellow qualifier Alexander Blockx.

 Svrčina won his fifth title at the 2025 Cancún Country Open defeating Thiago Agustín Tirante in three sets to claim his first Challenger 125 title which moved him to the Top 100 for the first time to his new career high of No. 98 on 18 August 2025.

-At the 2025 Hangzhou Open where he entered the main draw as a Lucky Loser, Svrčina upset eight seed Matteo Berrettini and local favorite Zhizhen Zhang to reach his first ATP quarterfinal.
-As a result he moved into the top 90 in the singles rankings on 22 September 2025.
+At the 2025 Hangzhou Open where he entered the main draw as a Lucky Loser, Svrčina upset eight seed Matteo Berrettini and local favorite Zhang Zhizhen to reach his first ATP quarterfinal.
+As a result, he moved into the top 90 in the singles rankings on 22 September 2025.

+2026: Davis Cup and Wimbledon debuts

+Svrčina started his season at the 2026 United Cup, his second appearance, and played two matches in mixed doubles with Miriam Škoch and Linda Fruhvirtová respectively.
+His ranking gained him direct entry into the Australian Open, but he lost in five sets to Jaume Munar in the first round.

+Svrčina made his debut for the Czech Republic Davis Cup team in their first round match against Sweden, defeating their opponent's No. 1 singles player, Olle Wallin, in straight sets to set up a 3–1 overall win in the tie.

+Svrčina won his opening round match at Mexican Open against James Duckworth in straight sets to claim his first win at ATP 500 level.
+He lost in the next round to fifth seed and eventual champion Flavio Cobolli also in straight sets.